yezz123/authx/docs/get-started/basic-usage.md

 ## Getting Started

-Let's build our first FastAPI application with Authx.
+Let's build our first FastAPI application with AuthX.

 As usual, you create your application with the `fastapi.FastAPI` object